kstine93/trainings/software_engineering/OReilly_FundamentalsOfEngineering/notes.md

         2. Take a 5-minute break (set a timer)
         3. Do 4 of these (2 hours)
         4. Take a longer break (30 mins)
+2. To learn about a codebase:
+    1. Talk to the team
+    2. Read the documentation!
+        - If there is no documentation, write your own!
+    3. Look at the code
+    4. Read the tests

+---

+## Writing good documentation
+1. Assume people know very little
+2. Provide contact information
+3. Provide FAQs
+4. Provide glossary
+5. Show date of the last time the documentation was updated

+---

+## To Do:
+1. Get more experience *reading code*
+    1. Look at Trending projects on Github
+    2. Look at React (JS)